 In 2014 the EITI International Board made a decision to accept PNG as an EITI candidate country.
 The PNGEITI National Secretariat was therefore established in 2015 to support MSG administratively and has been operating out of the Department of Treasury since then.

-Papua New Guinea has so far published 5 EITI Reports and has undergone its first country validation in 2018.
+Papua New Guinea has so far published seven (7) EITI Reports.
+It is now preparing for the 2020 and 2021 reports.
+Papua New Guinea undergone its first country validation in 2018.
 The validation process began in April and ended in October 2018, with the EITI International Board awarding PNG ‘Meaningful Progress’ in its implementation of EITI.
+The country is now undergoing its second country validation, with the pre-validation preparation for the main validation to begin on the 1st of April 2022.